Frequently Asked Questions

 Make sure to have a look at the Traveler’s Checklist provided by the State Department for a short summary of the most important points and useful further links.

-This is why we offer individual scholarships for deserving students in need.
-As many of you know, GAPP, Inc. does have limited funds for students, generously provided by private individuals but also larger institutions.
-In 2017 we were lucky to receive the generous support of the Max-Kade Foundation, the Joachim-Herz-Stiftung, the American Friends of Bucerius, as well as Lufthansa, many of whom also pledged support for 2018.
+GAPP, Inc. offers individual scholarships to students in need.
+The funds are generously provided by private individuals but also larger institutions.
+In 2019 we received generous support from the Max-Kade Foundation, the Joachim-Herz-Stiftung and the American Friends of Bucerius, all of them pledged support for 2020.

 As a (future) GAPP-teacher, you also have the possibility to exchange concerns, thoughts or ideas in our GAPP Teacher Forum on facebook.com.
 If you are interested in joining, please let us know and we will admit you to the group.